LHEEA/CN-Stream/README.md

     * definition of the parameters of the wave, corresponding to the input parameters specified in the input file.
     * Modal amplitudes of the free surface elevation η and of the velocity potential φ (or equivalently the stream function ψ).
     * If needed, free surface elevation and slope in the spatial domain.
-- `option_type`: all options relative to the solution method, specified in input file.
+- `Option_type`: all options relative to the solution method, specified in input file.
 This type also includes the optimal number of points N1 and N2 resulting from the dedicated procedure.
-- `output_type`: defines for one location (X, Y, Z) the free surface elevation, the pressure and velocity components together with the necessary time and/or spatial derivatives of those components.
+- `Output_type`: defines for one location (X, Y, Z) the free surface elevation, the pressure and velocity components together with the necessary time and/or spatial derivatives of those components.
 The possible existence of a Y -component is associated to the definition of an angle of propagation as input, referenced as θ.

 ### CN-Stream - main program